Benali-Samar/Meine_sery/Readme.md

 First time getting into using basic syscalls and dealing with serial over linux will be so overwhelming, i created Meine_sery cause of that, it helps and make the first steps more easier for newbies.

 * Meine_sery uses "open()" , "close()", "read()", and "write()" also it uses "poll()" as system calls for handling serial manipulation.

+### Example:

+There is a simple example with Meine_sery in "main.c" .

+Also follow the "udev_rules.txt" instructions to bind the serial port dynamically to your application.